International Summer Schools

-We have just celebrated the 90th Anniversary Summer Schools, which were a tremendous success.
+We have just completed our 91st year of Summer Schools, which were a tremendous success.

 By the early 1900s, overseas students were already participating in ‘Summer Meetings’ in Cambridge, arranged by the fore-runner of the University’s Institute of Continuing Education.
 The first dedicated ‘Vacation course for foreign students’ was held in 1923.

 122 students from 19 countries came in 1923, to study language, literature, institutions and music, living in Selwyn College and Newnham College.
 90 years later, we still book accommodation in these Colleges.
 By 1967, lectures were held on the Sidgwick Site: 45 years later, we are still there, though teaching now also takes place in Mill Lane.